How to Distribute Objects Evenly in PowerPoint: Step-by-Step Guide

 Mistake 4: Distributing Objects of Very Different Sizes#

-Why it happens: PowerPoint measures edge-to-edge spacing, not center-to-center or visual weight.
-A small icon next to a large icon will have the same gap measurement, but looks imbalanced.
+After distribution, the visual spacing looks uneven even though PowerPoint measured it correctly.
+PowerPoint measures edge-to-edge spacing, not visual weight.
+A small icon next to a large icon will have the same gap measurement but looks imbalanced.
+Use objects of similar sizes when possible, or consider grouping smaller objects with invisible shapes to balance visual weight.

 Best Practices for Perfect Spacing#

-2. Use the Align-Then-Distribute Workflow#
+1. Use the Align-Then-Distribute Workflow#

 For any row or column of objects: